razvanaldea89/uber-recaptcha/README.txt

 **About us:**

-We are a young team of WordPress aficionados who love building WordPress plugins & <a href="https://www.machothemes.com/" rel="friend" target="_blank" title="Profesisonal WordPress themes">Profesisonal WordPress themes</a> over on our theme shop.
+We are a young team of WordPress aficionados who love building WordPress plugins & <a href="https://www.machothemes.com/" target="_blank" title="Profesisonal WordPress themes">Profesisonal WordPress themes</a> over on our theme shop.
 We’re also blogging and wish to help our users find the best <a href="https://www.machothemes.com/blog/cheap-wordpress-hosting/" target="_blank" title="Cheap WordPress Hosting">Cheap WordPress hosting</a> & the best <a href="https://www.machothemes.com/blog/best-wordpress-themes-for-writers/" title="Best WordPress Themes for Writers" target="_blank">Best WordPress Themes for Writers</a>.